 Description

-Introducing Abaco Inhabitants, a mesmerizing snapshot of maritime legacy and tropical serenity by the inimitable Slim Aarons.
-This photograph captures Matthew Albury and his wife Nancy, standing tall at the helm of a wooden schooner that sails effortlessly through the crystalline waters off the Abaco Islands.
-With roots tracing back to Loyalists who sought refuge from the American Revolution, the Albury family has carved an enduring legacy in the boat-building arts, particularly on the idyllic island of Man-o-War Cay.
-This visual journey through time transports you to the Bahamas in March of 1986, experiencing a day in the life of a couple whose lineage is as intertwined with the sea as the intricate knots on their vessel.
+Abaco Inhabitants captures Matthew Albury and his wife Nancy standing at the helm of a wooden schooner sailing through the crystalline waters off the Abaco Islands in March 1986.
+Slim Aarons photographed this couple whose lineage traces back to Loyalists who sought refuge from the American Revolution, their family having carved an enduring legacy in the boat-building arts on the idyllic island of Man-o-War Cay.
+The scene transports you to the Bahamas, experiencing a day in the life of a couple whose heritage is as intertwined with the sea as the intricate knots on their vessel, where azure waters meet generations of maritime tradition.

 Reviews